mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

    Enter the appropriate number to use the `fusion-docker-compose_fusion` network (previously created for the HDP repository).

-8. Start the Ambari Manager by selecting option 3a.

-   `3a` - Start Manager on Server Container

-   Before continuing, wait until the Ambari UI is accessible on http://<docker_IP_address>:8080 before continuing (you do not need to log in at this time).
+   Before continuing, wait until the Ambari UI is accessible on `http://<docker_IP_address>:8080` before continuing (you do not need to log in at this time).
 It will take a few minutes until the UI is available.

-9. Install the Cluster blueprint by selecting option 4.
+8. Install the Cluster blueprint by selecting option 4.

    `4` - Install Cluster from Blueprint

-10. Log into the Ambari UI.
+9. Log into the Ambari UI.

    Username = `admin`
    Password = `admin`

    Two automated jobs will automatically be started for installing and starting components, observable in **Background Operations**.
 Wait until these are complete before continuing (~10mins).

 ### Adjust default Hive Metastore port